satyajitdash61/GreetingApp/README.md

 # GreetingApp
-User can get enter his name and can see a greeting card of his name .
+User can enter his/her name and can see a greeting card of the same name .

 # Technology Used
 Html,Css,Javascript